ohnotnow/vue-filterable-items/Readme.md

 # Simple filterable items Vue component

 This is just a basic component which handles filtering and sorting of items.
 I needed something like this for the 99% case where I have a table that users just want to filter and order by clicking columns.
+Most of the 'data tables' I could find for Vue were way more complex and way more demanding of the way you use them - I just needed the basics and to be css/html agnostic.

 The filtering and sorting are _very_ basic.
 Just using plain javascript `String.includes()` and `Array.sort()`.
 If you need something more advanced then you might be better forking this and adding the features you need.